railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/windows.markdown

 While you should be able to develop basic rails applications, gems that require native extensions might not properly compile on a Windows machine.

-When this happens, we recommend that [follow these EngineYard instructions](http://www.engineyard.com/blog/2010/virtualize-this-instant-rails-in-a-virtual-box/) for installing a headless VM using VirtualBox and Vagrant.
+When this happens, we recommend that you [follow these EngineYard instructions](http://www.engineyard.com/blog/2010/virtualize-this-instant-rails-in-a-virtual-box/) for installing a headless VM using VirtualBox and Vagrant.

 [« Back to Installfest](/ruby_from_scratch)